openframeworks/ofSite/_documentation/types/ofColor_.markdown

 _inlined_description: _

 Test two colors for inequality.

-***return:***
-	true iff any of the R, G, B or A components are not equal.
+Returns: true iff any of the R, G, B or A components are not equal.